declension/squeeze-alexa/README.md

 ### Controlling your music

 These should all work (usually) in the current version.
-Most commands can accept a player name at the end.
+Most commands can take a player name, or will remember the default / last player if not specified.

 #### Playback
  * _Alexa, tell Squeezebox to play / pause_ (or just _Alexa, play / pause!_)